bloopletech/simple-utilities-mod/README.md

 ## FAQ

-- **Does this Mod work on versions below 1.15?**
+- **Does this Mod work on versions below 1.16?**
+    - For 1.15, download this version: https://github.com/johnvictorfs/simple-utilities-mod/releases/tag/1.0.3
-    - No, it *might* work on 1.14 with some changes, but not anything below 1.14, since this Mod is made with Fabric, which only supports Minecraft 1.14 and above.
+    - For 1.14, no, it *might* work on 1.14 with some changes, but not anything below 1.14, since this Mod is made with Fabric, which only supports Minecraft 1.14 and above.

 - **Will this Mod get me banned from *X multiplayer server*?**
     - Maybe, maybe not, the Mod is entirely Client-sided and does not require it to be installed on the Server, and mostly shows things already available to you at all times like coordinates and Cardinal directions, like an extended but simplified F3 Menu, but it has some exceptions, like very specific Game time, so some servers may not allow it, do look into the Server's rules carefully before using it, do **not** create issues here asking about that, since I won't know.